CONTACT US 020 3129 3301

 Safety Tip:

-We recommend always choosing a lanyard colour that contrasts significantly with your climbing rope to avoid any confusion between the two during manoeuvres and handling on the crag.
-A simple yet effective way to prevent accidents.
+We recommend always choosing a lanyard color that is clearly different from your climbing rope to avoid any mix-up between the two during your maneuvers and rope work at the crag.
+A simple but highly effective tip to prevent accidents.